Capital grant expenses

 Higher Education Contribution Scheme (HECS)

-The legislation establishing HECS requires students to pay a contribution towards the cost of their higher education.
-Payments may be made direct to the institution attended at the time the education course is undertaken, or students may enter a loan agreement with the Commonwealth Government to discharge their obligation on their behalf.
-Students then repay the loan at a later date through the taxation system.
-These loans are paid out of a trust fund to institutions and are not paid to students directly.
+Replaced by HELP in 2005, HECS required students to pay a contribution towards the cost of their higher education.
+Payments could be made direct to the institution attended at the time the education course was undertaken, or students could enter a loan agreement with the Commonwealth Government to discharge their obligation on their behalf.
+Students then progressively repaid the loan at a later date through the taxation system.

-In GFS, the HECS loans are recorded as advances from the Commonwealth Government to the students, and the payment of contributions out of the trust fund is treated as payments for a service by students to higher education institutions.
-These payments are offset against government final consumption expenditure.
+In GFS, the HELP and HECS loans are recorded as advances from the Commonwealth Government to the students while the payment of contributions on behalf of the students are treated as payments for a service by students to higher education institutions.

 Household final consumption expenditure